h4ckl4bm3/resources/cli.md

 * [Working with submodules](https://github.com/blog/2104-working-with-submodules)
+* [tig](https://jonas.github.io/tig/) - Tig is an ncurses-based text-mode interface for git.

 ## Linux

 * [Move a running process to a new screen shell](http://monkeypatch.me/blog/move-a-running-process-to-a-new-screen-shell.html)

 ## macOS

 Other resources: